 - 1. Shut down Windows and switch off the All-In-One PC. - 2.
 Insert a long thin object (like a straightened paper clip) into the emergency ejection (Diagram Reference A2) opening until you feel resistance. - 3.
 Press lightly and the tray will open. - 4.
-Remove the disc and store it in a safe place.
+Remove the disc and restart the All-In-One PC.